paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2010-01-27-wellington.md

 title: Absolutely, Positively, Wellington
 series: australasia_2009
 date: '2010-01-27 23:12:23 +0000'
-excerpt: From Nelson I reluctantly headed back to Wellington, cursing myself for not having an itinerary that continued south.
-However, Wellington will remain the most memorable city of this trip, although perhaps not entirely for the right reasons.
+excerpt: Wellington will remain the most memorable stop on my brief tour of New Zealand, although perhaps not entirely for the right reasons.
 image:
   src: 2010/01/wellington_cable_car.jpg
   caption: The Wellington Cable Car takes passengers from Lambton Quay in the CBD to the suburb of Kelburn, and the Wellington Botanic Garden